 “How?”
 The Hunter asked as his legs wobbled.

 “I am the owner of the stone.”
-Taitha straightened her shawl and strode toward the collapsing Hunter.
+Taitha straightened her shawl and strode toward the collapsing hunter.
 “My ancestor crafted this stone, and it will always obey my whims.”
 She reached out and ran her finger down his cheek.
-Taitha lifted the man’s chin, forcing him to his feet, and positioned her mouth next to his ear, whispering.
+Taitha lifted the man’s chin, forcing him to his feet, and positioned her mouth next to his ear.
 “I tried being nice, but you forced this response.”

-Taitha placed her hand against his chest, and it glowed a bright red as if it were blazing embers.
+Taitha placed her hand against his chest, and it glowed a bright red, as if it were nothing more than blazing embers.

 The man quivered and strained, trying to retreat.

-“Hunter, you can’t escape,” Taitha whispered as she pushed her glowing palm into his abdomen.
+“Hunter, you can’t escape,” Taitha whispered as she pushed her glowing palm into him.
 “You were mine from the moment you approached me.”

 “I’ll be your eyes and ears,” the Hunter squealed.